Guerneville, California: Education

+The school districts are Guerneville Elementary School District and West Sonoma County Union High School District.

 The Guerneville School District includes the Guerneville School, a K-8 school, established in 1949.

 Media

 Guerneville/lower Russian River events receive daily coverage by the Santa Rosa Press Democrat's "hyperlocal" online Towns section.

-Guerneville is the home of non-commercial radio station KGGV-FM, 95.1 MHz, The Bridge.
+Guerneville is the home of non-commercial radio station KGGV-FM, 95.1 MHz.

 The Russian River area occasionally appears in local and/or national news due to significant winter flooding, the worst of which occurred in 1986.
 Because much of the housing is elevated, thanks in large part to FEMA grants, floods no longer have the impact they once did and recovery for most residents and businesses is much faster than in earlier times.
 The effects of floods are mitigated by the extensive upstream floodplain storage capacity of the Laguna de Santa Rosa.

-Filmed in Guerneville
+Filming location

-Guerneville's older metal truss bridge can be filmed from the newer bridge, and made an appearance in the movie Mumford as a location for people to walk and talk in idyllic settings.
-The independent film Deep Dark Canyon was filmed in Guerneville.
+Guerneville's older metal truss bridge can be filmed from the newer bridge, and made an appearance in the movie Mumford (1999) as a location for people to walk and talk in idyllic settings.
+The independent film Deep Dark Canyon (2012) was filmed in Guerneville.
 Surrounding communities were also regular filming locations for the 1960s television series Combat!